OttCS/Portable-DnD/ModifierBuy.md

 2. Add a total of 15 among the different modifiers, none can be over +3 (at level 1)

 ### **Optional 1st-Level Feat**
 If you're looking to have a feat at first level, only add a total of 14 in step two, and select a feat to begin with.
-Find a list of useable here: [[Feats]]
+Find a list of usable here: [[Feats]]

 (Note: Actual score doesn't matter for gameplay, but to fill it in it's 2 times modifier + 10)